cseptesting/floatcsep/docs/reference/api_reference.rst

 Models
 ------

-.. :currentmodule:: fecsep.model
+.. :currentmodule:: floatcsep.model

-.. automodule:: fecsep.model
+.. automodule:: floatcsep.model

 A model is defined using the :class:`Model` class.